qianlima-lab/time-series-ptms/README.md

 For details, please refer to [ts_anomaly_detection_methods/README](https://github.com/qianlima-lab/transfer-to-transformer-tsm/blob/master/ts_anomaly_detection_methods/README.md).

 ## Acknowledgments
+We thank the anonymous reviewers for their helpful feedback.
 We thank Professor **Eamonn Keogh** from UCR and all the people who have contributed to the UCR\&UEA time series archives and other time series datasets.
 The authors would like to thank
 Professor **Garrison W. Cottrell** from UCSD, and **Chuxin Chen**, **Xidi Cai**, **Yu Chen**, and **Peitian Ma** from SCUT for the helpful suggestions.

 ## Citation